Wonderfully Made

 Yes, I can trust you and be known by you.
 For I am fearfully and wonderfully made, and it is you who made me.

-That has a few implications, let me briefly mention three:
+Being fearfully and wonderfully made has a few implications.
+Let me mention three:

 First, if I am fearfully and wonderfully made, and there is one God, creator of all, then you also are fearfully and wonderfully made.
 There are no children of a lesser God.
 And that has huge implications for how I am to respect and honour you, and how I am to act towards you.
 You are fearfully and wonderfully made.
 To repeat the words of C.S.
 Lewis, “it is hardly possible to think too often or too deeply about the glory of your neighbour.”
 And that includes the neighbour who looks different from you.
 Or who acts differently from you.
 Or who has disabilities.
-Or mental illness.
+Or mental health challenges.
 Or votes for the wrong party.
 You get the idea.
 Act toward your neighbour as if they are the most awesome, glorious being you have ever encountered.
 Because they are.

 “For it was God who formed my inward parts.
 You knit me together in my mother’s womb.
 I will praise you, for I am fearfully and wonderfully made.”